-The carrying value less impairment provision of other receivables and payables are assumed to approximate to their fair value due to their short-term nature.
-The carrying value of cash and cash equivalents are assumed to approximate to their fair value due to their short-term nature.
+The carrying value less impairment provision of other receivables and payables, and cash and cash equivalents are assumed to approximate to their fair value due to their short-term nature.

+The carrying value of intercompany loans and bank loans are assumed to approximate to their fair value due to the interest charges being based on floating market rates.